mattermost-community/mattermost-plugin-nagios/README.md

 `set-logs-limit <count>`

-This action allows you to limit the number of logs fetched by `get-logs`.
+This action allows you to limit the number of logs `get-logs` fetches.

 Example: `/nagios set-logs-limit 100`